A Multidimensional Szemer\'edi Theorem in the primes: Proof of The Main Results

 \section{Proof of The Main Results}

 In this section we finish the proof of our main result Theorem \ref{MainThm2}.
-Since we have already shown the validity of Theorem \ref{Thm1.4} and hence that of Theorem \ref{Thm1.3} by the argument in the introduction, it remains to show that counting affine copies of $\Delta$ in a set $A\subs \Z_N^d$ with weights $w$ translates to counting copies in $A\subs \PP^d$ of relative density $\al>0$.
-This is standard, we include the details for the sake of completeness, using the arguments given in \cite{CoMa}. \\\\ First, let us identify $[1,N]^d$ with $\Z_N^d$ and recall that constellations in $\Z_N^d$ defined by the simplex $\De$ which are contained in a box $B\subs [1,N]^d$ of size $\eps N$, are in fact genuine constellations contained in $B$.
+Since we have already shown the validity of Theorem \ref{Thm1.4} and hence by the argument in the introduction that of Theorem \ref{Thm1.3} it remains to show that counting affine copies of $\Delta$ in a set $A\subs \Z_N^d$ with weights $w$ translates to counting copies in $A\subs \PP^d$ of positive relative density.
+This is standard, we include the details for the sake of completeness, following the arguments given in \cite{CoMa}. \\\\ First, let us identify $[1,N]^d$ with $\Z_N^d$, let us recall that constellations in $\Z_N^d$ defined by the simplex $\De$ which are contained in a box $B\subs [1,N]^d$ of size $\eps N$, are in fact genuine constellations contained in $B$.
 Note that we can assume that the simplex $\De$ is \emph{primitive} in the sense that $t\De\nsubseteq\Z^d$ for any $0<t<1$, as any simplex is a dilate of a primitive one.
 To any simplex $\De\subs\Z^d$ there exists a constant $\tau(\De)>0$ depending only on $\De$ such that the following holds.

-\begin{lemma}\cite{CoMa} Let $\De\subs\Z^d$ be a primitive simplex.
+\begin{lemma}\cite{CoMa} Let $E\subs\Z^d$ be a primitive simplex.
 Then there is constant $0<\eps<\tau(\De)$ so that the following holds. \\\\Let $N$ be sufficiently large, and let $B=I^d$ be a box of size $\eps N$ contained in $[1,N]^d\simeq\Z_N^d$.
-If there exist $x\in\Z_N^d$ and $1\leq t<N$ such that $x\in B$ and $x+t\De\subs B$ as a subset on $\Z_N^d$, then either $x+t\De\subs B$ or $x+(t-N)\De\subs B$, also as a subset of $\Z^d$. \end{lemma}
+If there exist $x\in\Z_N^d$ and $1\leq t<N$ such that $x\in B$ and $x+tE\subs B$ as a subset on $\Z_N^d$, then either $x+t\De\subs B$ or $x+(t-N)\De\subs B$, also as a subset of $\Z^d$. \end{lemma}

 \emph{Proof} [Theorem \ref{Thm1.3} implies Theorem \ref{MainThm2}]\\